 October is National Domestic Violence Awareness Month.
-This first began in October 1981 by the National Coalition Against Domestic Violence as a Day of Unity to connect battered women’s advocates across the country.
+This first began in October 1981 by the National Coalition Against Domestic Violence (NCAD) as a Day of Unity to connect battered women’s advocates across the country.

 The “Day of Unity” soon evolved into a week, and in October of 1987, the first National Domestic Violence Awareness Month was observed.
 In 1989, Congress passed Public Law 101-112, officially designating October of that year as National Domestic Violence Awareness Month.
 Such legislation has been passed each year since.